Lap top on the road in SE Asia.

 The FD is also password protected.
 I do worry about leaving it in an internet shop and attached a long lace to that I keep in view.
 I use the ClamWin anti-virus to run a scan on the FD before I leave for home.
 I don't want to move a virus from the FD to my home computer.
 I do run another scan with my home computer before I open anything on the FD at home.

 Often when I am in an internet shop overseas I access my hometown radio station on the Opera browser while working off the Firefox browser.
-I prefer Firefox and work off that browser about 80% of the time.
+I prefer Firefox and work off that browser about 80%!o(MISSING)f the time.

 Flash drives are so cheap now that you can pick up one and use it to store many hundreds of photos.